Marlins vs. Pirates Player Props Betting Odds

 McCutchen Stats

-- McCutchen has seven doubles, nine home runs, 44 walks and 24 RBI (57 total hits).
-He's also stolen nine bases.
+- McCutchen has nine doubles, nine home runs, 47 walks and 24 RBI (59 total hits).
+He has stolen nine bases.

 McCutchen Recent Games